-Periodontal disease is a destructive inflammatory disease of the dental supporting tissues and structures (Connective tissue, ligaments and erosion of the bone surrounding the teeth).
-In clinical studies of periodontal disease there are high levels of inflammatory infiltration of the bacterium P. Gingivalis.
-Once this bacterium migrates below the gumline and goes sub gingivally, it then will release toxins that will destroy the tissue and bone and the result in irreversible loss of tissue attachment and bone.
+Periodontal disease is a destructive inflammatory disease of the dental supporting tissues and structures (Connective tissue, ligaments, and erosion of the bone surrounding the teeth).
+In clinical studies of periodontal disease, there are high levels of inflammatory infiltration of the bacterium P. Gingivalis.
+Once this bacterium migrates below the gumline and goes subgingivally, it then will release toxins that will destroy the tissue and bone and result in irreversible loss of tissue attachment and bone.

-In early to moderate stages of periodontal disease there usually are no symptoms or pain associated with the disease.
-Therefore, it is vitally important to have routine dental exams and cleanings so your dentist as well as your dental hygienist can do thorough periodontal probing measurements to evaluate if there is any sign of bone loss and attachment that supports and surround the teeth.
-Periodontal disease can be very specific to a localized area or can become generalize.
-Through debridement of supra and subgingival plaque and tartar is necessary to significantly reduce the bacterium in the mouth so that further destruction to the mouth and other areas of the body will be minimized.
+In the early to moderate stages of periodontal disease there usually are no symptoms or pain associated with the disease.
+Therefore, it is vitally important to have routine dental exams and cleanings so your dentist, as well as your dental hygienist, can do thorough periodontal probing measurements to evaluate if there is any sign of bone loss and attachment that supports and surround the teeth.
+Periodontal disease can be very specific to a localized area or can become generalized.
+Thorough debridement of supra and subgingival plaque and tartar is necessary to significantly reduce the bacterium in the mouth so that further destruction to the mouth and other areas of the body will be minimized.

 Periodontal disease is more common among people suffering from Arthritis and other systemic health issues.
 It is vital to have optimal oral health when diagnosed with Arthritis.
 Having good oral hygiene decreases plaque formation in the oral cavity and reduce bacterial migration to the rest the body.
 In the case of Arthritis, it will significantly reduce inflammation around the joints and reduce the destruction of the ligament, tendons, connective fibers and bone.